'M' Special Unit The Coastwatchers

 'M' Special Unit

 The Coastwatchers were initially comprised largely of plantation managers, government officials (often Post Office personnel with Morse Code / Telegraphy skills, and some military personnel who stayed behind in the Pacific Island Territories, when the majority of Australian personnel evacuated.
 Many of these men were commissioned into the Royal Australian Navy Volunteer Reserve (RANVR), ostensibly to protect them in the event of capture by the Japanese.
 It didn't.
-Numbers were captured and 38 were executed by the Japanese.
+Numbers were captured and 38 were 'executed' by the Japanese.
+The word 'executed' is actually a misnomer.
+Executed means 'lawful killing'.
+What the Japanese carried out was summary at best.

 Their most valuable role was in providing early warning of incoming Japanese air raids on Guadalcanal, enabling the US Defenders to get their aircraft in the air and in a position to inflict maximum casualties on the raiding formations.
 This they did with great effect.